 Both Group Therapy and Coaching Groups Turbocharge Your Growth

 You can probably see how effective and encouraging groups can be, particularly around helping us understand, improve, and even like ourselves more in the context of relationships.
 Interacting with others is such an integral part of our happiness and wellness.
 Finding our place in a group helps us create more fulfilling and meaningful relationships, both in the short-term (within the group) and in the long-term future we dream of creating.
 Effective groups also provide us with insight, guidance, new ideas, skills, strategies and accountability — all more affordably than private therapy or life coaching.
 Groups offer value, meaningful experiences, and and effective tools for growth: What's not to love?

 Facilitator of Growing Self's Denver Therapy Group

 Are you ready to transform the way you feel about yourself, your life, and your relationships?
 Our Denver Therapy Group experience is designed to help you understand yourself, grow in your strength and self-confidence, and help you have healthy, happy relationships.
 (Available in-person only).

 If you’re ready for a fresh new chapter in your career, your health, your relationships, and life satisfaction, our online Design Your Life Group can help you get clear about your personal and professional goals, and create a path to attaining them.

 Online Personal Growth Group

 Everything in your life can change, when you do.
-This powerful online coaching group experience will give you new insight into yourself, help you feel good about yourself and your life, and teach you skills and strategies for developing healthy, meaningful connections with others.
+This powerful online support group experience will give you new insight into yourself, help you feel good about yourself and your life, and teach you skills and strategies for developing healthy, meaningful connections with others.